stefanvanberkum/gcnn-cut-selector/README.md

 ## Usage

 The experiments can either be run from an editor (one long run) or via the command line (many short runs).
 If you run on a single machine, running from the editor is the most straightforward.
 The command line is especially useful if you would like to run multiple jobs concurrently.
 Both the editor and command line make use of parallelization wherever possible.

+There have been minor changes to the code after running the original experiments, so some differences in the results might occur.

 ### Editor